OlgaVT/OlgaVT.github.io/_teaching/bbsb_lecture_5.md

 date: 2026-01-10
 location: "Amsterdam, the Netherlands"
 ---
-Here you will find the basic concepts for the Lecture 2 and links to the additional/support materials
+Here you will find the basic concepts for the Lecture 2 and links to the additional/support materials.

 # Transcriptomics